slackapi/node-slack-sdk/docs/_tutorials/local_development.md

 Head over to our [Bolt JS Getting Started Guide's section "Create an App"](https://slack.dev/bolt-js/tutorial/getting-started#create-an-app) for the latest up-to-date instructions on how to create a new app on [api.slack.com/apps](https://api.slack.com/apps).

 ## Tokens and installing apps
-Head over to our [Bolt JS Getting Started Guide's section "Tokens and installing apps"](https://slack.dev/bolt-js/tutorial/getting-started#tokens-and-installing-apps) for the latest up-to-date information on what tokens are, the [different kinds of tokens available](https://api.slack.com/docs/token-types), how to create them on [api.slack.com/apps](https://api.slack.com/apps) and finally how to install your app to a live Slack workspace.
+Head over to our [Bolt JS Getting Started Guide's section "Tokens and installing apps"](https://slack.dev/bolt-js/tutorial/getting-started#tokens-and-installing-apps) for the latest up-to-date information on what tokens are, the [different kinds of tokens available](https://api.slack.com/docs/token-types), how to create them on [api.slack.com/apps](https://api.slack.com/apps), how to install your app to a live Slack workspace and finally how to retrieve your access token.

 ## Socket Mode vs. HTTP
 Your app can [communicate with Slack using one of two methods](https://api.slack.com/apis/connections):